Samara state academy for gifted children: Third Building

 After the death of I.L.Sanin on September 8, 1910, the estate was inherited by his wife Maria Kondratyevna Sanina (née.
-Podrueva) (1834–1917) – together with her husband engaged in charitable activities, in 1907 she organized a dining room for 140 people in the house on the estate on Voskresenskaya Square, in 1912 published the charter of this dining room; collected works of art and presented them to the Public Museum.
+Podrueva) (1834–1917).

-February 13, 1912 M.K.Sanina and the representative from the Samara community of Old Believers who recognized the priesthood of the Belokrinitsky hierarchy Penzin in the house of a notary Yurin made an act of donation, established by her late husband hereditary honorary citizen Ivan Lvovich Saniyyam on January 7, 1907, a free canteen in Samara named after Old Believers Ivan and Maria Sani and currently functioning under the charter approved on March 15, 1911 of the real estate belonging to her, inherited from the deceased.
+February 13, 1912 M.K.Sanina and the representative from the Samara community of Old Believers who recognized the priesthood of the Belokrinitsky hierarchy Penzin in the house of a notary Yurin made an act of donation, established by her late husband hereditary honorary citizen Ivan Lvovich Saniyyam on January 7, 1907, a free canteen in Samara named after Old Believers Ivan and Maria Sani and currently functioning under the charter approved on March 15, 1911, of the real estate belonging to her, inherited from the deceased.

 In the Soviet period, buildings on the former estate of Sanin were nationalized.
 They did not undergo significant external restructuring.
 However, a change in their functional use led to the significant redevelopment of the internal space.
 So, for example, with the placement in the former trading building of a garment factory, the existing partitions between the shops were eliminated, a single production room was formed inside the building.
 The territory of the factory was separated from residential buildings on the Samarskaja St., 201 by a wooden fence and the estate of the Sanins as a single complex of buildings has ceased to exist.